Vyral/base-template/_posts/2019-01-28-what-is-radon-and-could-it-be-in-your-home.md

 {% include youtube.html %}

-Radon is a colorless, odorless gas that rises out from the ground, enters our home through the foundation and, right now, it is the leading cause of lung cancer in No. 2 leading cause of lung cancer in the United States.
+Radon is a colorless, odorless gas that rises from the ground, enters our home through the foundation and, right now, is the No. 2 leading cause of lung cancer in the United States.

 Between the months of October and March, Davis County actually provides free radon testing for residents.
 You can file a request for this test **[here.](http://www.co.davis.ut.us/health/environmental-health-services/environmental_testing/radon/radon-form){: target="_blank"}**